romans-adi/math-magicians/README.md

 - [x] Quote Page: Displays random inspirational quotes from an API for motivation and positivity.
 - [x] Responsive Design: Adapts to different screen sizes and devices for optimal viewing experience.
 - [x] Navigation Bar: Persistent navigation bar for easy access to different sections of the application.
+- [x] Snapshot Tests: Jest snapshot tests to capture and track the rendered output of React components.
+- [x] Unit Tests: Comprehensive unit tests for all components, functions, and utilities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>